barelyhuman/v2/pages/writing/20230710-the-change.md

 easy, but then , nothing is.

-If you are someone from India and have been doing Indie Hacking, I'd like to get in touch so do sent through a mail at <ahoy@barelyhuman.dev>.
+If you are someone from India and have been doing Indie Hacking, I'd like to get in touch so do sent through a mail at <contact@reaper.is>.
 I've got a few questions that you might be able to help with.

 Well that's been all for the day, just writing my thinking down; to find a